Hana Bank Invitational

 The field includes a number of invited Japanese and Chinese golfers.
 A similar event, the "Korea-China Tour KEB Invitational", which included Korean and Chinese golfers, was held six times from 2008 to 2010.
 The event was held twice a year, once in China and once in South Korea.

+In 2023, the event moved location to Japan, being played at the Chiba Isumi Golf Club in Otaki, Chiba.
+The event also gained Japan Golf Tour co-sanctioning.